jmeter-maven-plugin/jmeter-maven-plugin/README.md

 ### Devs Group

-A place to disciss the development of the maven-jmeter-plugin, or ask about features you would like to see added.
+A place to discuss the development of the maven-jmeter-plugin, or ask about features you would like to see added.

 Homepage: [http://groups.google.com/group/maven-jmeter-plugin-devs](http://groups.google.com/group/maven-jmeter-plugin-devs)